Terlam/NZA_law_update/README.md

 <!-- Josey's  Work--><!-- Test -->
 redbox on what page
-Will get right on that!
+Will get right on that

 <!-- Stephanie's Work -->